 I graduated from the University of Pittsburgh in 2011 with a B.S. in Bioinformatics.
 During my time at Pitt, I was a research fellow in the biology department's Howard Hughes Medical Institute (HHMI) program, a Bioinformatics and Bioengineering Summer Institute (BBSI) research fellow, and an intern with the Department of Shells and Mollusks at the Carnegie Museum of Natural History.
 But Pitt did not just teach me to be a researcher; I also took classes at Pymatuning Laboratory of Ecology and was deeply involved in the environmental community.
 As the 2010-2011 president of Engineers for a Sustainable World, I led a team that built a rain garden on campus, designed sustainable apartments for a nearby town, and educated our campus and community about sustainability.
 In 2010, I was honored to receive the Udall national scholarship for environmental leadership.
 All of these experiences, and many others, have prepared me for PhD studies at Carnegie Mellon, where I am investigating the environmental impacts of nanotechnology as a NEEP IGERT fellow and ARCS scholar with the Department of Engineering and Public Policy.

-Amy is a Senior Environmental Engineer at Gradient in Massachusetts
+Amy is a Senior Project Manager at Gradient in Massachusetts

 I am currently a PhD student in Genetics at the University of Wisconsin-Madison, funded by an NSF Graduate Research Fellowship.
 I am working in Scott Kennedy's lab studying mechanisms of epigenetic inheritance using C. elegans as a model system.
 The most valuable experience I had at Pitt was the opportunity to conduct original research during my undergraduate studies.
 I started working with Dr. Lewis Jacobson the summer after my freshmen year through an HHMI summer research fellowship, and continued working in his lab year round throughout the remaining 3 years of my undergraduate career.
 Over these 3 years I learned the appropriate skills, techniques, and work ethic required for pursuing graduate studies in science.
 Pitt's philosophy of training undergraduate researchers helped position me for a career in science.